FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th January 2021.md

 **REPLY**: The location of each litterbin in Limerick City is shown on the attached maps.
 A map of the

-location of bins in the Dooradoyle / Raheen / Mungret area will be provided in due course.--- 3
+location of bins in the Dooradoyle / Raheen / Mungret area will be provided in due course.
+---
+3

 Maps showing the location of litterbins were circulated as part of the reply.